dojo/docs/quickstart/writingWidgets.rst

 Step 3 shows how the widget user can add their custom function, without having to edit the widget.

-3. In some html page that is using (dojo.require-ing) the dijit Button widget, the user writes this:
+3. In some html page that is using (require-ing) the dijit Button widget, the user writes this:

 .. html ::